| Title: | Modeling, Standardization and Testing for Provider Profiling |

 For example, in a logistic fixed effect model, if a provider has all 0s or all 1s, one side of the confidence interval will be infinite.

-, the plot will use colors specified by flag_color
+When use_flag = TRUE, the plot will use colors specified by flag_color to show the flags of providers.

 Each error bar will be colored to reflect the flag, making it easy to identify providers with different performance levels.